Whether you’re new to the resort or a daily guest, these tips can ensure an exciting and fresh experience!

 Disneyland and DCA are full of long lines for mediocre food.
 If you can escape the parks for a bit, there are a great many hidden dining gems within the hotels and Downtown Disney!

 Need a snack?
 White Water Snacks located in Disney’s Grand California is home to everyday market items, fruit, chips, and refrigerated goodies.
 Many of the large Downtown Disney restaurants have a smaller “to-go” style counterpart built in.
-Feel like pizza but don’t feel like sitting?
-Napolini offers Naples pizza by-the-slice.
+Feel like pizza but want to pass on table service?
+Napolini offers Naples Ristorante e Pizzeria pizza by-the-slice.
 In the mood for Mexican?
-Taqueria at Tortilla Joes’s serves burritos and tacos out of a Chipotle style assembly-line.
+Taqueria at Tortilla Jo’s serves burritos and tacos out of a Chipotle style assembly-line.
 If you feel like a sandwich, stop by Downtown Disney’s newest gem, Earl of Sandwich!
 If the California Adventure and Downtown Disney bar scenes seem a little too chaotic, head over to Hearthstone Lounge located in Disney’s Grand California or Trader Sam’s Enchanted Tiki Bar located in the Disneyland Hotel.
 A little out-of-park discovery can go a long way!

 10. Scavenger Hunt

 Disneyland is home to rich history and exciting secrets, and while new Disneyland visitors will already have a ton of action items on their plate, returning guests and Annual Pass Holders may want to take part in a pseudo-scavenger hunt!
-Here is a little list of some of the items to keep your eyes peeled for:
+Here is a little list of a few items to keep you busy:

 - Hidden Mickeys – Undoubtedly the most revered treasures of all, Hidden Mickeys are abound in nearly every attraction in the park.
 Keep your eye on the the golf ball in Soarin’ Over California!